Skip to content

 Call Settings

-The “Call Settings” tab allows you to manage call processing settings, such as, the possibility to process internal and external calls, Caller ID, FMFM option, and call recordings.
+The “Call Settings” tab allows you to manage call processing settings, such as the possibility to process internal and external calls, view the internal extension, edit the caller ID, and outbound caller ID.

 The following call settings are available: